Annotating Dimensions of Social Perception in Text: A Sentence-Level Dataset of Warmth and Competence: Dataset

 \subsection{Data Sources}

-\paragraph{Stance Data} We use the SemEval-2016 Stance dataset \citep{StanceSemEval2016} as our primary data source.
-This is motivated by the fact that the dataset consists of social media posts manually annotated for stance toward predefined targets.
-Specifically, each post is labeled according to whether the expressed stance towards a given target is \textit{in favor of}, \textit{against}, or \textit{neutral}, whether the stance is expressed directly or implicitly, and the overall sentiment of the post independent of stance.
-The six predefined targets in the dataset are \textit{Hillary Clinton}, \textit{Donald Trump}, \textit{Atheism}, \textit{Feminism}, \textit{Climate Change}, and \textit{Abortion} (see \autoref{fig:repurpose-stance-to-wc}).
+\paragraph{Stance Data} We use the SemEval-2016 Stance dataset \citep{StanceSemEval2016} as the primary source of textual instances (1,490 sentences; 90.8\%).
+It consists of social media posts manually annotated for stance toward predefined targets.
+Specifically, each post is labeled according to whether the expressed stance toward a given target is \textit{in favor of}, \textit{against}, or \textit{neutral} (more precisely, neither favor nor against stance can be inferred).
+The text may express stance overtly or implicitly.
+The dataset also includes labels for the overall sentiment of the post independent of stance.
+The six predefined targets in the dataset are \textit{Hillary Clinton}, \textit{Donald Trump}, \textit{Atheism}, \textit{Feminism}, \textit{Climate Change}, and \textit{Abortion}.

-\paragraph{The ABCDE Dataset} We additionally use the ABCDE dataset \citep{abcde-dataset}, a large-scale corpus of over 400 million text utterances from diverse sources, including social media, blogs, and books.
+\paragraph{The ABCDE Dataset} We additionally use the ABCDE dataset \citep{wahle-etal-2026-abcde}, a large-scale corpus of over 400 million text utterances from diverse sources, including social media, blogs, and books.
 The dataset contains self-reported features that capture affective, cognitive, linguistic, bodily, and demographic information.
-We selected 151 sentences from the ABCDE dataset, constituting 9.2\% of the total sentences in \textit{W\&C-Sent}.
-Since this dataset was considered at a later stage, the selection of sentences was deterministic.
-That is, its sentences were filtered by a simple search for keywords that are related to the seven predefined targets.
+We selected 151 sentences from the ABCDE dataset, constituting 9.2\% of the total sentences in \textit{W\&C-Sent}, using a simple keyword-based search targeting the seven predefined targets.
 The search keywords can be found in Appendix \ref{appendix:abcde-selection}.